 - My friend Stephen sent me his script to read that he co-wrote with a friend from college.
 Tribeca Film Festival was very interested in the script as well.
 He probably doesn’t know but after reading his script, I wanted to write my own.
 His bravery and talent inspired me.

 - The American Black Film Festival (ABFF), this year made me realize I can write for TV.
-I didn’t know at the time, I honestly went to the event blindly and had no intention of script writing but I left the festival inspired by the stories of Mara Brock Akil and the writers of Empire.
+I honestly went to the film festival blindly and had no intention of script writing but I left feeling inspired by the stories of Mara Brock Akil and the writers of Empire.
 I knew I needed to start my own TV writing journey, so I did.

 While at ABFF, I kept hearing people talking about Spec Scripts.
 Spec Sripts?
 What the heck was that?
 I googled it and learned that a spec script was something you need to break into the industry.
 It’s a script that allows you to speculate what might happen on a TV show that’s currently running.
 Mara Brock Akil mentioned if you want to write, you have to go to LA.
 So two weeks later, I packed my bags up and went to LA.
 I told my friend to drop me off at a place where I could write and she dropped me off at a cute writing cafe in NOHO called Republic of Pie